Family Medicine Residency

 - Provide high quality of healthcare for our patients and their families, with personal attention to their physical and emotional needs.

 - Create a center of academic excellence that promotes patient care and physician learning in a supportive, collaborative environment.

 - Train a diverse physician workforce to serve our community

 - We support a culture of academic excellence.
-We help residents to reach their potential as clinicians and as scholars, and to prepare them for a career of lifelong learning.
-We measure their academic growth in terms of medical knowledge, scholarly activity, clinical competence, and achieving their personal goals.
+We help residents reach their potential as clinicians and as scholars, and prepare them for a career of lifelong learning.
+We measure their academic growth in terms of medical knowledge, scholarly activity, clinical competence and their personal goals.

 - We prepare residents to be good partners and leaders in their practices, health systems, and communities.
 Leadership and professional integrity are core values of our program.
 We value working as part of interdisciplinary care teams and train residents to be team leaders through mentorship and by providing opportunities to lead.
 We measure resident progress in professional and leadership development through milestone assessments, direct observation, and feedback from patients, faculty, and team members.

 Our program began in 1973 as St. Joseph’s Family Medicine Residency.
 Since 1895, St. Joseph’s has had a mission to care for the underserved in our area, and throughout our history the program has shared that mission.
 In 2017, Creighton University, Dignity Health St. Joseph’s Hospital and Medical Center, Valleywise Health, and District Medical Group, Inc., formed the Arizona Health Education Alliance to support graduate medical education, and the program officially became part of the Creighton family.